MilkTeaDuck/IMGUI-Dx9-32bit-Hook/README.md

 This project serves as a base project for any 32bit application running dx9.
 - Utilising IMGUI and Min Hook
-- Manually mapping this dll allows the use of the INSERT key to open a menu within that application
-- If you then press INSERT again it will close said menu.
+- Manually Map using any mapping tool.
+- VK_INSERT opens and closes the menu.
+- VK_END Panic unloads the menu.

 <3